 Olive-backed Pipit (Anthus hodgsoni)

 Two Olive-backed Pipits found at Massa on 6 April 2019 by Richard Moores and Martyn Owen.
 These would be the 9th and 10th record for Morocco if accepted by the MRBC.
-A photo posted by Richard in Twitter.
+A photo posted in Twitter.

 Thanks Marc and Richard for the information!